-The mission of The First National Bank of Cold Spring is to provide personalized financial services to businesses, organizations and individuals of the communities we serve and the surrounding area.
+The mission of Granite Community Bank is to provide personalized financial services to businesses, organizations and individuals of the communities we serve and the surrounding area.

 To accomplish this mission we will market a variety of sound, responsive and creative consumer and business products and services within an environment that stresses value-added quality and personalized customer service.